harshdusane2103/timer_daily_ui/README.md

 <p> 1>  What is  Asynchronous Programming?</p>

-=>  Asynchronous Programming is a Programming paradigam that allows tasks or operations to run independently and concurrently ,without waitting for each other to complete before moving on to the next task.
+=>  Asynchronous Programming is a Programming paradigam that allows tasks or operations to run independently and concurrently , without waitting for each other to complete before moving on to the next task.

 <p>2> What is Future Class ?</p>

 =>    A Future represents a value that may not be available yet.
 It encapsulates an asynchronous operation and provides a way to handle the result or error when it becomes available.

 <p>3> What is Duration class & Future.delayed() constructor with Example ?</p>
  Duration class :